AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Evaluations

 \textbf{Metrics}\quad We use two metrics to evaluate the reliability of AI feedback compared to human feedback: 1) \textit{Shot-wise Simulation Accuracy (SSA)}: the prediction accuracy averaged across users for each shot; 2) \textit{User-wise Simulation Accuracy (USA)}: the prediction accuracy for each user, averaged across \#(shots).
 The first metric measures overall simulation accuracy across the entire population, while the second one measures simulation accuracy for each user.

 \textbf{Effectiveness of AI Feedback}\quad The simulation results under both metrics are shown in \cref{fig: simulation_ssa} and \ref{fig: simulation_usa}.
-The model achieves $61.6\%$ accuracy across users and exhibits non-trivial ($>50\%$) performance for $79.2\%$ of users, suggesting potential for leveraging AI feedback.
-However, the accuracy remains unsatisfactory for reliable evaluation.
+The model achieves $61.6\%$ accuracy across users and exhibits non-trivial ($>50\%$) performance for $79.2\%$ of users, suggesting that AI feedback may be useful for preliminary diagnostics.
+However, the accuracy remains too low for reliable replacement of human evaluation.
 Additionally, the variance in the USA metric is high and increases with more provided shots, underscoring the challenges of personality simulation, as highlighted in \citep{wang2024learning}.
 While the upward trend in variance is expected due to fewer data points, it highlights the difficulty of predicting user preferences dynamically.

 To further understand the limitations of AI-simulated feedback, we conduct a manual analysis of simulation errors.
 Excluding the $56.1\%$ error cases that lack clearly explainable patterns, we attribute the rest of them to several key error sources in \cref{fig: simulation_diagnostic}: 1) \textit{Length Bias}: Similar to the observation in Chatbot Arena~\citep{zheng2023judging}, the model overly favors longer responses; 2) \textit{Tie Comments}: Buyers consider the influence from descriptions as indifferent yet still cast confident votes in one of the choices; 3) \textit{Emergent Preference}: While the model only has access to a buyer's pre-established preference, a buyer's selections in some cases reflect some unspecified preferences or ones in contradiction; 4) \textit{Only Until Late}: Correct predictions about a buyer's selection only emerge after sufficient in-context samples; 5) \textit{Model Confusion}: The model's prediction appears random, which indicates that the model may not have sufficient information to simulate such a buyer.
 Some of these errors can be mitigated by collecting more selection data from each buyer or improving the preference elicitation process in future work.